 Whilst we encourage everyone to donate to local charities before moving out, RAWKUS are an important part of reducing the waste left behind!

 RAWKUS are a group formed of volunteers who are working with the SU, Warwick Accommodation, Warwick Estates and Warwick Volunteers to tackle these issues and reduce waste on campus.
-At the end of each term, RAWKUS volunteers combine to remove the leftover food that is still in date and edible as well as unwanted goods from Halls of Residence.
+At the end of each term, RAWKUS volunteers come together to remove the leftover food that is still in date and edible as well as unwanted goods from halls of residence.
 The food and goods collected are then distributed to local charities in Coventry and Leamington, including food banks.